FbW43-2/uib-images-ubermog/README.md

 2. Add another image to your html and apply a border of 10px, color of your choice and make it round
 3. When you hover on such image, the img should become squared/rectangular again
 4. Read about object-fit https://www.w3schools.com/css/css3_object-fit.asp and experiment with its different values

+Exercise 3:

+1. Create 2 divs that take the full page width
+2. in each div place an img and have it float right in the first div and left in the second one
+3. have each img point to a page in wikipedia (link)